Shubham-Prabhu/portfolio/assignment34.md

 Individual 1 was quickly able to grasp what the visualisation was trying to show and where to focus in the visualisation.
 - Is there anything you find surprising or confusing?
 Individual 1 did not find anything confusing.
-Out of the two visualisations shown, Individual preferred the first one as they thought the lines showing the US average were a bit confusing and not adding anythingtot he visualisation.
+Out of the two visualisations shown, Individual preferred the first one as they thought the lines showing the US average were a bit confusing and not adding anything to the visualisation.

 Individual 2: Stduent mid 20s
 - Can you tell me what you think this is?